Ferelbue/Ferelbue/README.md

               Commitment,
           },
  programingExperience: "One year self-learning",
- workExperience: "Nine years in maintance and programming of PLC, micro-controllers, robots and CNC" }
+ workExperience: "Nine years in programming of PLC, micro-controllers, robots and CNC" }
 ```